 The Company has established a non-qualified deferred compensation plan available for certain key employees.
 Under this self-funding plan, the participants may defer up to 40% of their annual compensation.
 The participants direct the investment of their deferred compensation within several investment funds.
-The Company is not required to contribute and did not contribute to this plan during 2009, 2010 or 2011.
+The Company is not required to contribute and did not contribute to this plan during 2010, 2011 or 2012.

 The Company has an employee stock purchase discount plan (the ESPDP).
 Under the ESPDP, eligible employees may deduct up to 15% of their eligible wages to purchase common stock at 85% of the market price of the stock at the purchase date.
-The ESPDP requires employees to hold their purchased common stock for one year.
+The ESPDP requires employees to hold their purchased common stock for at least one year.
 There are 1,000,000 shares authorized to be issued under the ESPDP.
-There were 163,590 shares, 95,720 shares and 40,107 shares issued under the ESPDP in 2009, 2010 and 2011, respectively.
+There were 95,720 shares, 40,107 shares and 130 shares issued under the ESPDP in 2010, 2011 and 2012, respectively.
 During 2011, the Company began to purchase common stock on the open market for the ESPDP at the current market price as soon as practicable under the plan.
-In 2011, 23,468 shares of common stock were purchased on the open market for participating employees at a weighted-average price of \$27.99.
-The expenses incurred under the ESPDP were approximately \$0.2 million in 2009 and 2010, respectively, and \$0.1 million in 2011.
+There were 23,468 shares and 37,769 shares of common stock in 2011 and 2012, respectively, purchased on the open market for participating employees at a weighted-average price of \$27.99 in 2011 and \$34.60 in 2012.
+The expenses incurred under the ESPDP were approximately \$0.2 million in 2010, \$0.1 million in 2011, and \$0.2 million in 2012.